0xcart/artemis/README.md

 ### Debug

 To begin debugging press `F5`.
 This will launch the Segger J-Link GDB server.
-Your application will stop at a breakpoint in `main`:
+Your application will stop at a breakpoint in `main()`:

 ![main()](doc/image/main.jpg)

-You should see the following printed to the `DEBUG CONSOLE` at the bottom of Visual Studio Code:
+You should see the following printed to the `DEBUG CONSOLE` tab at the bottom of Visual Studio Code:

 ```shell
 Please check OUTPUT tab (Adapter Output) for output from C:/Program Files (x86)/SEGGER/JLink/JLinkGDBServerCL.exe